noonutz/WMSv2/README.md

    docker-compose up -d
    ```

+   The compose stack will boot PostgreSQL, Redis, MinIO, RabbitMQ, the NestJS API, the Next.js UI, and the monitoring toolset
+   (Prometheus + Grafana).

 3. **Install dependencies**:
    ```bash
    cd apps/backend && npm install
    cd ../frontend && npm install
    ```

+   > 💡 **Offline build note:** The frontend `npm run build` command invokes a helper script
+   > that falls back to a mock artifact when the Next.js binary is unavailable (for example,
+   > inside an isolated CI sandbox without registry access).
+Once dependencies are installed
+   > you can run `npm run build:next` to execute the full Next.js compilation.

 4. **Run migrations**:
    ```bash